-Streetscape design will comply with the street design standards in the UDC Technical Standards Manual and the Streetscape Design Policy, except for modifications approved in coordination with the City Department of Transportation and Mobility ("DTM") on a case-by-case basis.
-Projects shall be pedestrian-oriented and comply with the following standards:
+Streetscape design will comply with the street design standards in the UDC Technical Standards Manual and the Street Design Guide as adopted and amended in the future, except for modifications approved in coordination with the City Department of Transportation and Mobility ("DTM") on a case-by-case basis.
+Projects shall be pedestrianoriented and comply with the following standards:

-- 1. New construction shall have architectural elements/details at the first two floor levels; - 2.
-Front doors shall be visible or identifiable from the street and visually highlighted by graphics, lighting, or similar features; - 3.
-Uses, such as Commercial Services or Retail Trade uses that encourage street level pedestrian activity, are preferred on the first floor of a structure of a multistory building; - 4.
-Construction and maintenance of sidewalks must be done in compliance with the City's Streetscape Design Policy.
+- 1. New construction shall have architectural elements/details at the first two floor levels. - 2.
+Front doors shall be visible or identifiable from the street and visually highlighted by graphics, lighting, or similar features. - 3.
+Uses, such as Commercial Services or Retail Trade uses that encourage street level pedestrian activity, are preferred on the first floor of a structure of a multistory building. - 4.
+Construction and maintenance of sidewalks must be done in compliance with the City policies.
 Existing sidewalk widths shall be maintained so as to provide effective, accessible, connectivity to adjoining properties.
 Sidewalks may be widened to accommodate a Project's design characteristics.
 Where no sidewalks exist, sidewalks shall be provided.
-Outdoor seating is encouraged where possible and when it can be accomplished in accordance with local ordinances.; - 5.
-To the extent possible, Projects shall provide lateral pedestrian connections to adjacent neighborhoods. - 6.
+Outdoor seating is encouraged where possible and when it can be accomplished in accordance with local ordinances. - 5.
+To the extent possible, Projects shall provide lateral pedestrian connections (access from side or rear of building) to Adjacent neighborhoods. - 6.
 Perimeter yard requirements may be reduced or waived if the PDSD Director determines that the request is consistent with the Major Streets and Routes ("MS&R") Plan.
-The DTM Director may modify the MS&R setback if there is adequate sight visibility, no traffic safety issue is created, and the setback does not create a future roadway expansion problem.
+The DTM Director may modify the MS&R setback if there is adequate sight visibility, no traffic safety issue is created and the setback does not create a future roadway expansion problem. - E. Shade

-E. Shade